wie1900/REL/README.md

 ![home](https://user-images.githubusercontent.com/89514476/166691530-9c95d01c-b3be-4922-9c49-dce66e232545.gif)

 ### Monthly Balance
 The monthly balance provides direct access to all revenues and expenses in the given month.
-There is also editing and printing to PDF (for revenues only) possible.
+In this overview there is also editing and printing to PDF (for revenues only) possible.

 ![home](https://user-images.githubusercontent.com/89514476/166691530-9c95d01c-b3be-4922-9c49-dce66e232545.gif)